 At the same time, growth investors seek to identify stocks that are upward trending and outperforming (high beta) the market.

-A second option, that better aligns with the market’s directional bias, would be to stay invested in stocks but use some high-yield, low-beta stocks to reduce your overall portfolio beta.
+A second option, which better aligns with the market’s directional bias, would be to stay invested in stocks but use some high-yield, low-beta stocks to reduce overall portfolio beta.

 What Is Portfolio Beta, and How Can You Change It?